Experienced Eastern Massachusetts Condemnation Attorneys

 In some instances, the municipality or other taking authority will attempt to remunerate the landowner with a "pro tanto" payment shortly after the taking, but more often than not these payments do not reflect the true monetary loss to the owner.

 As a result, eminent domain litigation typically focuses on obtaining the full scope of monetary damages suffered by the landowner.
 Under Massachusetts law, these damages are based on the fair market value of the "highest and best use" of the property taken, even if such use was not occurring on the property at the time of the taking.
 Despite this standard, municipalities often drastically under-compensate the landowner, likely with the hope that he will be satisfied with the payment that has been already made.
-Jeffrey T. Angley and his experienced associates hold the governmental entity to its obligation under state statute to compensate the owner for the highest and best use of the land.
+Phillips & Angley and its experienced associates hold the governmental entity to its obligation under state statute to compensate the owner for the highest and best use of the land.

 To help landowners obtain the full value of their loss in property, we analyze all potential uses of the land by hiring engineers, real estate appraisers, wetland scientists and other experts to determine a just and accurate valuation based on legitimate "highest and best uses" of the property taken.
 Through negotiations or at trial, we fight for the rights of our clients to receive their due.

 If other actions of a public entity — such as extensive property use restrictions under zoning regulations or other regulatory controls — have the effect of devaluing, cutting off access to, or barring any use of a property, landowners have legal recourse even when eminent domain has not been formally invoked.
-Jeffrey T. Angley, P.C., advises you on whether you can sue for a constructive taking or a taking in pais.
+Phillips & Angley, advises you on whether you can sue for a constructive taking or a taking in pais.
 If necessary, we can initiate appropriate proceedings to compel the governmental entity to assume the affected property and/or pay the full fair market value of damages.